MontyGoose/blockchain-buildone/tutorial.md

 ==
 Remember that a blockchain is an immutable, sequential chain of records called blocks.

-Blocks are basically a structed data item which can contain transactions, files or any data you like, really.
+Blocks are basically a structured data item which can contain transactions, files or any data you like, really.
 The important thing is that each block is chained to the one before - this is done by creating a hash of of the previous chain and storing it on the next chain.
 This chaining is what makes a blockchain the thing it is - linking blocks in sequence, allowing us to prove integrity of the chain, and spot if anything changes.

 <<PICTURE NEEDED>>  <<and links to other sites on BC>>